KristinaRadosavljevic/Jira-doc-tracker/README.md

 #### Jira to Excel copying
 Due to the highly customized nature of the Jira instance used for keeping track of documentation, the information about the Jira issues which should affect documentation has to be manually copied from Jira and then pasted into the Excel sheet.
-This process is low-effort and very time-consuming.
+This process is low-effort but very time-consuming.

 Jira Documentation Tracker automates this process completely, saving time and eliminating error.